 - Collapsed lung.

-- Kidney dysfunction and heart problems.
+- Kidney dysfunction, liver failure, and severe heart problems.

 Diagnosis